 Students are taught about the use of computers for educational purposes across the curriculum.
 This includes the best ways to gather reliable and evidence based research, how to validate findings and how to identify and ignore anomalies.

-Additional E Safety sessions for students have been run this year with a range of partner agencies so that the message is specific to each year group.
+Additional online safety sessions for students usually run across the year with a range of partner agencies so that the message is specific to each year group.

-Every year an Online Safety assembly for all year groups is led by Mike Gregory.
+Every year an Online Safety assembly for all year groups is led by Agnes Davies.
 This gives students an overview and reminds them of the risks they may face online.
-This will tie in with Safer Internet Day
+The assembly ties in with Safer Internet Day

-Meet once a half term to develop the schools approach to educating students and other stakeholders about online safety.
+The online safety group meet once a half term to develop the school's approach to educating students and other stakeholders about online safety.

 A group of Y10 students are trained to be Digital Leaders and will work with students at St Peter's and in local primary schools to promote positive use of the internet and social media.